Zwimber/mongoose-style-guide/README.md

 })
 ```

-This way we can safely use the always present `transactionRef[0].itemId` without the risk of it being populated.
+This way we can safely use the identifier without the risk of it being populated:

+- V0 -`transactionRef[0].itemId`
+- V1 -`transactionRef[0].transactionId`

+Please note that V1 might seem a little verbose but especially in situations like the following it is usefull:

 ```js